sarthak268/filter-nn/README.md

 For blurring filter, again 3 convolutional layers lead to faster convergence but eventually, the one layer network reaches a slightly lower loss (both train and validation).

 I also tested out a sobel filter that uses wrap boundaries to avoid getting artifacts at the boundaries of the image.
 The loss for the model with wrap boundaries is a little higher because the convolutional layers inherently use zero value paddings.
+This one works well for any number of layers >= 4.